Feyerabend/vm/README.md

 ### 7. [cmp2](/cmp2)

-We continue focus on parsing, and look at parsing PL/0 programs.
+We continue to focus on parsing, and look at parsing PL/0 programs.
 Also a scanner is added for dealing with each "word" for input to a meaningful grammar.